Allium dictuon

 Allium dictuon is a species of wild onion known by the common name Blue Mountain onion.
 It is native to a small section of the Blue Mountains straddling the border between southeastern Washington and northeastern Oregon in the United States.
 It grows in Columbia, Garfield and Walla Walla Counties in Washington, plus Umatilla and Wallowa Counties in Oregon.

+Description

 Allium dictuon grows from bulbs connected by rhizomes.
 It produces two or three leaves each up to 28 centimeters in length.
 The scape is 20 to 40 centimeters tall and bears an umbel of up to 25 flowers.
 The bell-shaped flowers are bright pink or purplish and each is 1.1 to 1.6 centimeters long.
 Blooming occurs in June and July.
+The lanceolate tepals color can range from bright pink to rose purple.
+The outer tepals are wider and longer than the inter tepals.
+The shining seeds color is black.
+They are usually identifiable in June or July.
+It flowers in June and July.